-14. We recall that the Panel's grant of Japan's request to file a supplemental submission as to the 2006-07 administrative review of Ball Bearings was without prejudice to the U.S. preliminary objection under Article 6.2 of the DSU.
-The United States reiterates that this measure should be rejected as outside the scope of this proceeding because it was not in existence at the time of panel establishment.
+13. The United States reiterates that the 2006-07 administrative review of Ball Bearings should be rejected as outside the scope of this proceeding because it was not in existence at the time of panel establishment.
 However, this administrative review is not within the Panel's terms of reference for another reason as well - it is not a measure taken to comply for the reasons provided in our November 3 submission.